 To contribute to continued dialogue between Asia and the world, Duncan has served for almost a decade as a member of the Global Board of Trustees of the Asia Society in New York.
 He also currently serves as Co-Chair of Asia Society France, the first center of the Asia Society in the European Union.
 Duncan co-founded Asia Society France in Paris together with leading tech entrepreneur and investor Fritz Demopoulos, and four subsequent Founding Trustees.
 Duncan is also a founding member of Asia Society Japan in Tokyo.

-A senior China policy advisor to institutional investors, corporations and governments, Duncan is also a cofounder or early stage investor of a number of technology ventures including AppAnnie, Student.com and Radish Fiction.
-He is an independent director of Bangkok Bank (China) in Shanghai, a member of the advisory board of the Pictet Digital thematic mutual fund, managed by Pictet Asset Management in Geneva.
-Duncan also serves on the international board of WildAid, the San Francisco non-profit whose mission is to end the trade of illegal wildlife products in our lifetime.
+In addition to his advisory role at OIST in Japan, Duncan is a member of the advisory board of the Pictet Digital thematic mutual fund, managed by Pictet Asset Management in Geneva, Duncan also serves on the international board of WildAid, the San Francisco non-profit whose mission is to end the trade of illegal wildlife products in our lifetime.

 A graduate of the London School of Economics (LSE), Duncan is again active within LSE's new School of Public Policy (SPP) as a Visiting Senior Fellow and supporter through the Duncan and David Clark Scholarship fund to support students from Asia to pursue studies at the SPP.

 At a time when US-China relations were more propitious, Duncan was a former Visiting Scholar at Stanford University where he established the 'China 2.0' initiative to bring together key players in technology from China and the US.
 He previously served as Chairman of the British Chamber of Commerce in China, and was awarded an OBE in 2013 for services to UK-China trade and investment.